Easy Potty Learning for Toddlers

 13. Institute regular times when you both use the potty:

-First thing in the morning, after breakfast, before snack, before and after lunch, etc. Your child doesn't have to go, just to sit with you while you go, and to try himself.
+First thing in the morning, after breakfast, before snack, before and after lunch, before you leave the house, etc. Your child doesn't have to go, just to sit with you while you go, and to try himself.
 Make clear that the rule applies to you, also, so your child doesn't feel singled out.
 This will help your child's body move onto a schedule, which will be a bit easier for him to manage.
 Of course, if he asks to go on his own schedule, cheer him on for listening to his own body.
 Usually, over time, he will ask more and more, gradually taking on the responsibility.

 14. Every time your child actually uses the potty...

-...celebrate with your potty song and dance or parade.
+... celebrate with your potty song and dance or parade.
 But don't assume she's toilet trained until she's initiating.
 Toilet-trained is when she knows when she has to go and gets herself there.

 15. Expect accidents.